jaimedantas/EECS6446_Project/tutorials/01-requirements.md

 ## Firewall Configurations

-In case you needed to do firewall configurations yourself, open the following ports:
+The firewall configuration has be done for you, but generally we need the following ports to be open for this tutorial to work:

 - `TCP` port `6443` for Kubernetes API
-- `UDP` port `8472` for Flannel VXLAN
+- `UDP` port `8472` for Flannel VXLAN (Kubernetes CNI)
 - `TCP` port `10250` for kubelet
-- `TCP` port `80` for the application
+- `TCP` port `80` for the web application
 - `TCP` port `9090` for prometheus
 - `TCP` port `8091` for locust
 - `TCP` port `3000` for grafana